Norwegian mountain landscape

 A model for sustainable events

-The festival is working with Minpact to cancel EU emission permits, setting a new benchmark for climate action in the event sector.
-The EU Emissions Trading System (EU ETS) — the world’s largest carbon market — requires industries to hold allowances for every tonne of CO₂ emitted.
-Removing these allowances cuts emissions directly at their source.
+The festival is working with Minpact to delete EU emission allowances, setting a new benchmark for credible climate action in the event sector.
+The EU Emissions Trading System (EU ETS) is a large compliance carbon market where regulated companies must hold allowances for every tonne of CO₂ equivalent they emit.
+Deleting allowances removes them from compliance use and contributes to a tighter cap over time.

 • Immediate: Reductions take effect as soon as allowances are deleted